As discussed in previous articles, Frame specs are divided into up to four “blocks”, the first of which is the interface block.

 Frame Events are essential to the notation and the implementation of Frame system controllers.
 Frame notation has syntax for manipulating FrameEvents and assumes three mandatory fields exist:

-• A message object (String, enumeration, other)
+object (String, enumeration, other) - A

-• A parameters key/value lookup object
+key/value lookup object - A

 Here is a basic implementation of the FrameEvent class: